rjojjr/torch-tuner/README.md

 **NOTE** - If the Unix installer script fails with OS level python dependency errors, and you are using Debian-Based Linux, try running the script with the `--install-apt-deps` flag.
 Otherwise, install the missing OS packages(python3, pip and python3-venv) and run the torch-tuner CLI installer script again.

+**NOTE** - You can generate an installation command targeted at the current branch with [this script](scripts/generate-install-cmd-for-current-branch.sh)

 **NOTE** - If you choose the user-local install, make sure `~/.local/bin` is in your `$PATH` (add `export PATH="$HOME/.local/bin:$PATH"` to your `~/.bashrc` or `~/.zshrc`).